gvwilson/thirdbit/src/fiction/iffy/index.md

-but the fabric was too slippery, it was designed to shed water and he couldn't get a grip but that was aright, she had grabbed hold of the straps and her feet were kicking at nothing but air.
+but the fabric was too slippery, it was designed to shed water and he couldn't get a grip but that was aright, she had grabbed the straps and her feet were kicking at nothing but air.

 She twisted around as far as she dared as he whooped again.
-The rocket on his back flared again, lifting them higher.
+The motor on his back shrieked again, pushing them higher.
 *It's me, it's just me,* she thought frantically, hoping that whatever faraway machine she had made her bargain with was listening.

 "So what now?"
 Benício had to shout to be heard over the wind in their ears.

-"We only got a few minutes in the air,"
+"There's a place up ahead,"
 Iffy shouted back.
-"We'll have to walk the rest o' the way."
+"We'll have to walk after that."

 The snow field below her looked exactly like a sim but was completely different.
 She finally understood why so many people wrote poetry about flying, and why they said that of all the machines had taken away from humanity, this was the one whose loss hurt the most.

-In the end the little rocket only lasted ten minutes, but that was enough to get them high enough to catch the wind.
+The makeshift motor burned out the next time they tried to use it, but lasted long enough for them to catch the wind.
 Antarctica rolled away behind them.
 Iffy's shoulders began to ache, then to burn.